Travel > UK > Oban

 Further, in order to avoid the possibility of vagueness of any kind, I have to describe and explain that I particularly want the trustees to erect on the top of the wall of the tower I have built in Oban, statues in large figures of all my five brothers and of myself, namely, Duncan, John, Dugald, Donald, Peter, and of my father, Malcolm, and of my mother, Margret, and of my sisters, Jean, Catherine, Margret, and Ann; and that these statues be modelled after photographs.
 And where these may not be available, that the statues may have a family likeness to my own photograph or to any other member of my foresaid family; and that these statues will not cost less than one thousand pounds sterling, and that money to come out of the accumulated clear revenue.

 More interesting, at least to me, was the Oban Distillery, at the base of Battery Hill and just off the northwest corner of the harbor.
-You pay to take the tour, not much, probably significantly less than the cost of whatever would be the equivalent of the end-of-tour tastings.
+You pay to take the tour, not much, significantly less than the cost of going to a pub and ordering the equivalent of the end-of-tour tastings.

 Better yet, join the Friends of the Classic Malts program or similar for free admission to tours.